 Healthy relationships allow both unique individuals to feel supported and connected while interacting with each other interdependently.
-Healthy communication and healthy boundaries are two major components that contribute to healthy relationships.
-Both people in the relationship decide what is healthy and what is not.
-If something doesn’t feel right, you should be able to express and discuss this with your partner.
+Healthy communication and healthy boundaries are two key components that contribute to healthy relationships.
 Dealing constructively with conflict, listening and hearing each other; these skills help strengthen the relationship.
 Sometimes partners do not express what they really want or feel until they find themselves in therapy.
-Some people come to therapy to get an issue “out on the table” and begin dealing with it with professional support for both.
-Saying “no” when you mean “no” sets clear boundaries, helps define the relationship, who you are, and who the other person is.
-Saying “yes” when you mean “no” does not contribute to a healthy relationship.
-Your consent can be taken back or changed at any time, and there is no such thing as implied consent in healthy relationships.
-Unhealthy communication can lead to conflict…and a mountain of unresolved conflict and resentments over time can destroy the relationship and create abusiveness.
+Some people come to therapy to get an issue “out on the table” and begin dealing with it with professional support.
+Megan is trained in John Gottman’s Relationship techniques and strategies and they are highly effective.
+Megan uses those tools with individual clients too for their relationships if the other does not want therapy.
+Unhealthy communication certainly leads to conflict and unhappiness and couples shifting from fire to ice.
+A mountain of unresolved conflicts, untreated resentments or trauma can create an Intimacy Disorder in the relationship resulting in no sex.
+The 4 Horsemen will kill a relationship if not addressed.
 Whether you are struggling in a relationship, wanting to learn how to be healthier in your new relationship, or ending a relationship and wanting to work on yourself, doing relationship work is a “gift you give yourself and others”.
-Some clients come to therapy to do some deeper work on their relationship with “themselves” to make it healthier.
-Doing relationship work produces more healthy enriching relationships.
-Relationship work includes communication, boundaries, openness, honesty, trust, unconditional love and intimacy as integral components of the relationship with healthy boundaries and healthy communication.
-Abuse (perpetrated by either a female or male) is never acceptable in a relationship and help and safety should be sought immediately.
+Relationship work includes communication, boundaries, transparency, honesty, trust, unconditional love and intimacy as integral components of the relationship.
+Abuse (perpetrated by either partner) is never acceptable in a relationship and help and safety should be sought immediately.